yosrahelal/paladin/doc-site/docs/getting-started/installation-advanced.md

 Refer to the provided [`values-customnet.yaml`](https://github.com/LF-Decentralized-Trust-labs/paladin/blob/main/operator/charts/paladin-operator/values-customnet.yaml) for additional configurable options.

 ### Options
-Here are some customiztions that you will most lieklly make when in stalling with `customnet ` mode.
+Here are some customizations that you will most likely make when in stalling with `customnet ` mode.

 #### `baseLedgerEndpoint`